JLRipley314/teuk-fortran-2020/docs/Documentation.md

 compiles knows where those directories are, if it is run in the designated output directory.

+# More information

+Included in this directory is a copy of the original preprint that described this code, as can be found on the arXiv, along with the original preprint which describes in more detail the metric reconstruction technique used in this code.

 ## Contribution

 If you have any questions, please email Justin Ripley at: